Ángel Cabrera

 1989Website:

-Cabrera is an international golfer who plays mainly on the European, US PGA and South American Tours.
-To date his only wins in official PGA Tour events have been in major championships.
+Cabrera is an international golfer who played mainly on the European, US PGA and South American Tours.
+He now plays, and enjoys much success, on the senior tours.

 America